fcheung/going_native_examples/README.md

 ffi_objc.rb: an example of invoking objective C using ffi

-Objc::NSFoo is mapped to the NSFoo class (loaded via const missing).
-If you want classes outside Foundation or AppKit, adjust the ffi_lib call methods can be called via method missing or via objc_send for example to get the current date
+`Objc::NSFoo` is mapped to the `NSFoo` class (loaded via const missing).
+If you want classes outside Foundation or AppKit, adjust the ffi_lib call.

+Methods can be called via `method_missing` or via `objc_send` for example to get the current date

     Objc::NSDate.objc_send(:date)